GenomicsMLI-DFO/MLI_GSL-rl/README.md

 ## Acknowledgements

-Eric Parent, Geneviève Parent, Grégoire Cortial and Jade Larivière for their inputs while developing the GSL-rl.
-Claude Nozères for the continuous species revision.
+Grégoire Cortial and Jade Larivière for their inputs while developing the GSL-rl.

 ## References